-ALL students must be on the same flight from Europe (typically Charles DeGualle in Paris) to Yaounde.
-Students will receive an email from CGSE with the flight details.
-Students are responsible for the payment of these flights.
+Students are invited to but are not required to take the group flight from Dulles with the Program Coordinator.
+However, ALL students must be on the connecting flight from Europe (typically Charles DeGualle in Paris) to Yaounde.
+Students will receive an email from the College's travel agent at Advantage Travel regarding the details of this group flight.
+Students are responsible for the payment of this flight and any connecting flights.